The 20 Best Monoclonal Gammopathy of Undetermined Significance (MGUS) Doctors Near Me

 Offers Telehealth

-Corey Shamah is a Hematologist and an Oncologist in Milwaukee, Wisconsin.
+Corey Shamah is a Hematologist and an Oncologist practicing medicine in Milwaukee, Wisconsin.
 Dr. Shamah is rated as an Advanced provider by MediFind in the treatment of Monoclonal Gammopathy of Undetermined Significance (MGUS).
-His top areas of expertise are Gastric Lymphoma, Lung Cancer, Pleuropulmonary Blastoma, and Paget Disease of the Breast.
+He is also highly rated in 40 other conditions, according to our data.
+His clinical expertise encompasses Gastric Lymphoma, Lung Cancer, Pleuropulmonary Blastoma, and Paget Disease of the Breast.
+Dr. Shamah is board certified in American Board Of Internal Medicine, Hematology.

 Advanced in Monoclonal Gammopathy of Undetermined Significance (MGUS)